-We welcome enquiries from potential applicants for the Leverhulme Trust's Early Career Fellowship scheme.
+We welcome enquiries from potential applicants for Leverhulme Trust Early Career Fellowships and other postdoctoral fellowship schemes.
 Further information is under 'Applying for a Postdoctoral Fellowship'.

->

-> The School of History at Queen Mary University of London, has an international reputation for outstanding scholarship.
+The School of History at Queen Mary University of London, has an international reputation for outstanding scholarship.

 Our expertise ranges from the medieval to the contemporary, including African, American, Asian, British and European history.
 We are particularly well known for our strengths in cultural, intellectual and political history.